Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 # FHIR-to-FHIR Data Movement: Moving data from one Azure API for FHIR server to another.

 This sample will focus on how to move FHIR data from one Azure API for FHIR server to another Azure API for FHIR server.
-This sample app utilizes [$export](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data) (which allows you to filter and export certain data according to your [query](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters)) to export data from FHIR, and [FHIR Loader](https://github.com/microsoft/fhir-loader) to import to FHIR.
+This sample app utilizes [$export](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data) (which allows you to filter and export certain data according to your [query](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters)) to export data from a source Azure API for FHIR server, and [FHIR Loader](https://github.com/microsoft/fhir-loader) to import to the destination Azure API for FHIR server.
-Note: This tutorial does not apply for the new Azure Health Data Services FHIR service.
+Note: This tutorial is only for Azure API for FHIR and does not apply for the new Azure Health Data Services FHIR service.
 For more information on the different FHIR capabilities from Microsoft, see [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview#fhir-platforms-from-microsoft).

 # Architecture Overview